nomrsavage/Splatuner/docs/index.md

 ## THIS IS IN NO WAY DONE AND THERE DO SEEM TO BE [BETTER ALTERNATIVES](https://aminoapps.com/c/splatoon/page/blog/how-to-make-an-inkling-voice-on-audacity/eYeS_3ubz8wx76abjNplMXwR04pLl8p) AT THE MOMENT.
 DO NOT EXPECT TOO MUCH FROM THIS!!!

 ## About
 I was looking into audacity macros a little while back, and thought: "This is literally an audio editor that can do things automatically.
-Why dont I make a Splatoon voice changer??
+Why dont I make a Splatoon voice changer??"
 And so it begun.
 For a few weeks I was researching audio and what makes your voice iconic when it is underwater.
 > Fun Fact: your voice's deeper tones are lost when you speak underwater.

 And then I thought; why not make it available to the public??
 I asked the community and everyone I asked told me to code it myself because it would be cooler and stuff.
 I hate you.
 All of you.
 But I love yall so much, I cant turn a request away. and so I haven't. and so